jonathan-scholbach/jargon/README.md

-__jargon__ is a minimalistic vocabulary trainer.
+__jargon__ is a vocabulary trainer.
 Its main purpose is to keep creating and sharing your custom vocabulary simple, making it easier to learn domain-specific vocabulary.
 During practise, __jargon__ keeps track of your learning progress on every item, and trains your weakest items most.

 # Install